MNaseerSubhani/TheEasyYolo/README.md

-## Generate train.names file and add all classes names
+## Generate train.names file and add all class names
 ```
 %cd {instance_name}
 with open("train.names", "w") as f: